jmyers7/book/chapters/08-more-prob.md

 V(a_1X_1 + \cdots + a_m X_m) = \sum_{i=1}^m a_i^2 V(X_i).
 $$

 We now turn toward the other measure of linear dependence, called _correlation_.
-To motivate this latter measure, we note that while the signs of covariances are significant, their precise numerical values may be less so if the only thing we are using them for is to measure the strength of a linear dependence.
+To motivate this latter measure, we note that while the signs of covariances are significant, their precise numerical values may be less so, if we are attempting to use them to measure the strength of a linear dependence.
 One reason for this is that covariances are sensitive to the scales on which the variables are measured.
 For an example, consider the following two plots:

 ```{code-cell} ipython3
 :tags: [hide-input]